jHopkins42/smegle-light-koipond/README.md

 # smegle-light-koipond

 ## description
-Object-Relational Mapping (ORM): challenging to do an E-Commerce back end
+Object-Relational Mapping (ORM): challenge to do an E-Commerce back end
 ## Table of Contents
 * [Features](#features)
 * [License(s)](#license)